 - Know when it’s fair to give which remedies.

-- Use complaints data to identify wider issues that need fixing, eg a careless delivery driver or a supplier that sells too many defective parts.
+- Use complaints data to identify wider issues that need fixing, such as a careless delivery driver or a supplier that sells too many defective parts.

 It’s best if one person investigates and decides what — if any — remedy is required.
 You may want all workers who have contact with customers to be able to handle minor complaints.
 For more serious complaints, it’s best if someone senior takes over as soon as possible.